phreeza/manuscript_axon_potentials/doc/manuscript.md

 *The barn owl neurophonic as an example that shows these properties*(**Fig 3**)

+- To test the model, we tried it on the barn owl
+- Stimulated with clicks and recorded at different depths
+- model anatomy and nerve cell response (with refractory period)
-- The high-frequency component shows a steady increase in latency along the projections' depth, while the low-frequency can have stationary parts caused by sharp increases or decreases of fiber number (bifurcations or terminations).
+- The high-frequency component shows a steady increase in latency along the projections' depth
+- the low-frequency can have stationary parts caused by sharp increases or decreases of fiber number (bifurcations or terminations).